Return Health Mitigation Requirements

 - When people are eating or drinking.
 Individuals must eat and drink in designated spaces and maintain more than six feet of distance from other persons who are not members of the same household.
 The space must be well-ventilated – eating outdoors is best if weather permits.

 - For individuals who are deaf or hard of hearing, when the ability to see the mouth is essential for communication.
-Face shields would be recommended in this situation.
+Face shields with a cloth drape are recommended in this situation

-- Persons who are engaged in outdoor work or recreation when alone or able to maintain a distance of at least six feet from others.
+- Persons who are engaged in outdoor work or recreation when alone or able to maintain more than six feet from others

 What if a person refuses to wear a face covering?

-- Continual efforts will be made using positive reinforcement teaching strategies to ensure face coverings are worn properly.
+Continual efforts will be made using positive reinforcement teaching strategies to ensure face coverings are worn properly.
 If a concern about wearing masks arises, notify the assigned School Nurse and/or Health Services or assigned supervisor immediately for additional support.
 Each unique situation will be assessed and support strategies will be employed for the well-being and safety of all.
-In the event that a student who is not exempt from wearing a face covering continually refuses to wear one, the CDPH requires schools to provide distance learning for this student.

 - Upon arrival to the school site